 Pyrus salcifolia Pendula is a very attractive ornamental pear tree.
 It is named for the resemblance of its leaves to those of the weeping willow.

-Whilst the main attraction is undoutedly the grey-green leaves, which gradually darken as summer progresses, the white spring blossom is also a feature.
+The main attraction is undoutedly the grey-green leaves, which gradually darken as summer progresses - but the white lightly scented spring blossom is also a feature.

 The branches also have a somewhat weeping habit, particularly when young, but the mature tree tends to have a spreading rather than weeping form.